 Now let’s move on to hearing.
 The vibration of the air itself exists as compression waves that could be graphed as one long complex waveform, but the cochlea in the inner ear transforms that information from the time domain to the frequency domain.
 What it sends to the brain isn’t waveforms, but intensities of various frequency components.
 It applies something like the Fourier transform to the waveform.
 If you add up sine waves based on all the various frequency values (which is the reverse Fourier transform), you reconstruct the original waveform, so all the data from the original is in the frequency representation.
 So you could say you’re hearing most of the actual vibrational pattern, but it’s not like the brain is actually performing this transformation, so the nature of the sound you hear is drastically different from the nature of the original vibration.

 And, of course, our hearing is limited to a particular frequency range, approximately 20 hertz to 20,000 hertz, or around 14,000 hertz for people over middle-age, or something like that.
 Sounds (as actual vibrations, not as what you hear—the term is bit ambiguous) can exist well beyond those limitations, and other animals have different ranges of perception.
 We also judge relative pitch on a logarithmic scale instead of a linear one, and perceived volume is much greater for high pitches than low pitches than the actual amplitudes, on a logarithmic scale.
 And, of course, as with the other two senses, the qualia we ultimately experience is unaccountable, indescribable (except by relating qualities of sounds that the other person has already experienced) and immeasurable.
-All such qualia are probably completely arbitrary, and could be different for different animals.
+All such qualia are probably completely arbitrary, and they could be different for different animals.

 They could conceivably even be different for different people.
 One of the most common questions I get on Quora is “Does everyone see colors in the same way?”
 There’s no way of knowing for sure.
 Just because we call the same colors the same names doesn’t mean we experience them the same way.
 We just learn by association that X experience (which is ultimately caused by the same light frequencies) maps to Y name.
 There are neurobiological reasons to think we all perceive color the same way, though, as well as the commonalities in what different emotions people associate with different colors (for example, blue=calmness).